kammitama5/kammitama5.github.io/_posts/2018-5-5-Saturday-May-5th.md

 ## Finally back in LA

 - I got back into LA last night around 11pm.
 Got to sleep around 2am.
+- I had a really great time on my trip (which I can't speak much about..sorry).
+  It sort of cemented in my mind that I'm seriously considering the East Coast.
+  I can't say I've really *fit* out here.
+It's a bit frustrating, and I've ended up shying away and just dealing with specific groups of people or none at all.
+  That wasn't my experience when I was briefly on the other coast.
+I liked the people there a lot.
+I think we have a lot more in common, and I like the pace and work ethic over there.
+I like their straight up demeanor, because that's pretty much how I am.
+  People actually laugh at my jokes over there; I've been told I have a very specific sense of humour.
+I've found that JPL-ers also like my jokes or get my sense of humour, which is nice.
+I've also been told that they too have a specific sense of humour (it's true!).
 - I knocked out and got up around 10am.
 I don't think I've slept that long in a while.
 It was a bit nice, but really weirded me out when I saw the time.